rcsmith92/sdai-ic-7-functions/README.md

 **Attention**: When you complete a task, put an `x` in the middle of the brackets to mark it off your ToDo list.
 Note: all work to be done in the `script.js` file.

-[ X ] Create a function named `isEligibleForFreeShipping` that accepts two parameters: `purchaseAmount` and `isMember`.
+[ ] Create a function named `isEligibleForFreeShipping` that accepts two parameters: `purchaseAmount` and `isMember`.
 ```
 function isEligibleForFreeShipping(purchaseAmount, isMember) {

 }
 ```
-[ X ] Inside the function, create a variable named `freeShipping`.
+[ ] Inside the function, create a variable named `freeShipping`.
 Since we don't currently know whether the user will get free shipping or not we don't have to define it right now.
 Once we determine what the value will be we can reassign it.
 In that case we should use `let` instead of `const`.
 ```
 function isEligibleForFreeShipping(purchaseAmount, isMember) {
   let freeShipping